lbl-srg/MPCPy/README.md

 MPCPy facilitates the testing and implementation of Model Predictive Control (MPC) for building systems.
 The software package focuses on the use of data-driven simplified physical or statistical models to predict building performance and optimize control.
 Python modules and classes exist for importing data, interacting with a real or emulated system, estimating and validating data-driven models, and optimizing control inputs.
 Contributions of new methods for any of these features are welcome.

 ## Getting Started
-For installation, see Section 2 of the [User Guide](https://github.com/lbl-srg/MPCPy/tree/master/doc/userGuide).
+For installation and an introductory tutorial, see Section 2 of the [User Guide](https://github.com/lbl-srg/MPCPy/tree/master/doc/userGuide).

 Then, take a look at the ipython notebook examples in the ``examples`` directory.